ConduitIO/conduit/docs/design-documents/20231117-better-processors.md

 - Restructure existing processors (group similar processors, split some processors) and choose naming that will make them easier to understand for users.
 - Be able to list available processors in the HTTP/gRPC API.
+- Allow users to plug in their own processor without recompiling Conduit.
+- Expand the processor lifecycle to enable implementing more complex processors that require an initialization and shutdown.

 ### Questions